joernio/joern/README.md

 ## Examples

-Let's warm up a bit with a small and simple example:
+We begin with a small example of a use-after-free condition.
+Consider the snippet below

 ```c
 #include <stdlib.h>